 Why Proper Leadership is this Century’s Greatest Need.

-A few years ago, the former late president Kibaki stood up to speak.
-His first statement was a kind of reprimand to the preceding speakers who had repeated themselves so much until the president felt ‘angered’ that the speakers thought he hadn’t heard whatever they were putting across.
+A few years ago, the former late President Kibaki stood up to speak.
+His first statement was a kind of reprimand to the preceding speakers who had repeated themselves so much until the president felt ‘angered’ that they thought he hadn’t heard whatever they were putting across.

-This came to my mind after observing some meetings which take too long not because the matters under discussion are so important, nay but because there is a lack of leadership to offer the right guidance.
-People repeat themselves over and over again until before you know it, an entire day is over.
+This came to my mind after observing that some meetings take too long not because the matters under discussion are so important, nay, but because there is a lack of leadership to offer the right guidance.
+People repeat themselves over and over until before you know it, an entire day is over.

 Leadership is a very wide discipline.
 It cuts across the different facets of life for both people as well as the animal kingdom.
 Without leadership, so many things would be out of order.
-Truth be told, some people were born to be led in as much as leadership is a skill that can be learned by anybody.
+Truth be told however bitter that some people were born to be led in as much as leadership is a skill that can be learned by anybody.

 Let me go off-script a little bit.
 Kenya just came out of an election period.
-Besides the petitions filed, several political positions have been already filled including that of governors.
-In my observation, some of the governors will have a hard time handling the leadership cum administrative roles they have been entrusted with simply because of how they began their first day of governance.
+Besides the petitions filed, several political positions have been already filled including those of governors.
+In my observation, some of the governors will have a hard time handling the leadership cum administrative roles they have been entrusted with, simply because of how they began their first day of governance.

 Leadership, vision, and communication

 One of the most vital responsibilities of a leader is to communicate the vision of an organization.
-Then, the leaders should demonstrate, by their daily activities, how they intend to ensure the organization honors that vision by attaining it.
+Then, the leader should demonstrate, through their daily activities, how they intend to ensure the organization honors that vision by attaining it.

 Within the communication is embedded the objectives of answering the biggest question of why that vision and why it is important to achieve it.
-Back to the meeting scenario, most leaders have failed to take charge of meetings simply because they don’t have clear objectives in the first place and allow people to go out of the confines of goals that need to be attained in such meetings.
+Back to the meeting scenario.
+Most leaders fail to take charge of meetings because they don’t have clear objectives in the first place and thus, allow people to go out of the confines of the goals that need to be attained at the end of the meeting.
 The same is true with not keeping true to the vision.